Shady-Data/09-Assembly/01_Debugging/01_Intro to Debugging.md

 * **My code compiled, what do these warnings mean though?**
     * **Why is my program doing something I didn't expect?**

-Debugging is using a tool that doesn't necessarily give us the answer... but helps us find it. **De** means to denote removal. **Bug** is just an error, flaw, failure or fault within a program.
+Debugging is using a tool that doesn't necessarily give us the answer; but helps us find it.
 This can be in the compilation process or some incorrect code.
+**De** means to denote removal. **Bug** is just an error, flaw, failure or fault within a program.

 ## Tools Used

-Many different tools exist.
-One must keep in mind their development enviroment when choosing debugging tools.
-For our case, we our in Linux (Debian base) programming in C. That leaves us with a ton of different tools we can utilize.
-For the sake of this course, our tools are listed below:
+Identified below are some of the different tools that we can utilize for debugging.
+When debugging, keep in mind the development when choosing your debugging tool.

 * GDB
 * `<stdio>`